A Corinth Canal cruise and Corfiot Pastitsada

 Later, she realized the monk she’d seen on the boat had to have been Saint Spyridon, as he is portrayed as a monk in all the icons, and he has been seen in the same form in many recorded miracles where he appeared before people in visions.
 Being the patron saint of Corfu, she had always prayed to him and kept him close in her life.

 And she’s not the only member of my Corfiot family who have told me stories of St Spyridon’s miracles they witnessed firsthand either!
 My granny was another.
-Actually, I have put her own personal story in this post, along with a load of info on St Spyridon and his famous miracles.
+Actually, I have put her own personal story in this post, a story from WWII, no less, along with a load of info on St Spyridon and his famous miracles.

 Coming out on the other side of the canal, we were enthralled to see the beautiful views of the spa town of Loutraki and the Corinthian Gulf.
 After a short cruise around the gulf, while waiting for the go ahead to go back into the canal, we returned to our initial point of departure, on the Saronic Gulf side.